-- take advice offered by the awarding body on the options for candidates who have not been able to take scheduled examinations - discuss alternative arrangements with the awarding body if a candidate misses an exam or loses their assessment due to an emergency, or other event, outside of the candidate's control - identify whether the exam or timetabled assessment can be sat at an alternative venue, in agreement with the relevant awarding body, ensuring the secure transportation of questions papers or assessment materials to the alternative venue - communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue - Communication details: Parents/carers to be kept updated about the options available and any special considerations that may be applicable. - consider whether any candidates' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration
+- focus on options that enable candidates to take their examinations (referencing the JCQ document Preparing for disruption to examinations) - take advice offered by the awarding body on the options for candidates who have not been able to take scheduled examinations - discuss alternative arrangements with the awarding body if a candidate misses an exam or loses their assessment due to an emergency, or other event, outside of the candidate's control - identify whether the exam or timetabled assessment can be sat at an alternative venue, in agreement with the relevant awarding body, ensuring the secure transportation of questions papers or assessment materials to the alternative venue - communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue - Communication details: Parents/carers to be kept updated about the options available and any special considerations that may be applicable. - consider whether any candidates' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration

-Exams officer will need to contact awarding organisation to apply for special consideration for candidates too ill to take their exam, as scheduled.
+Exams officer to contact awarding body to apply for special consideration for candidates too ill to take their exam, as scheduled.
 Candidates must have met the minimum requirements.

-Student may take an examination late at the centre's discretion - if the student is more than one hour late, this is classified as 'very late' and the Exams officer has to report this to the examination organisation.
+Student may take an examination late at the centre's discretion - if the student is more than one hour late, this is classified as 'very late' and the Exams officer is required to report this to the awarding body.
 The student is warned that his/her paper may not be marked.
-Exams officer clarifies why the student is late and will complete the relevant form for the examination organisation.
+Exams officer clarifies why the student is late and will complete the relevant form.